Inbound marketing can be a powerful tactic for growing your B2B firm

 This one is the most common misconceptions.
-Content marketing is all about producing quality material for a specific target audience, which makes it a part of every stage of the inbound marketing strategy (attracting, converting, closing, and delighting), because you can use it to complete all of these actions.
+Content marketing is all about producing quality material for a specific target audience, which makes it a part of every stage of the inbound marketing strategy (attracting, converting, closing, retaining, and delighting), because you can use it to complete all of these actions.
 SEO is also a necessary component of inbound marketing.
 That’s because SEO makes it easier for people to find your website, which will help with the “attract” phase.
 Content marketing and SEO are part of the broader idea of inbound marketing.

 Myth #2: Inbound marketing and traditional marketing can’t play nice together.